AI-based talent management: a guide for HR leaders

 Traditionally, it’s been challenging for leaders to gain a bird’s eye view of workforce capabilities because skills information is typically siloed into a few different HR systems.
 Most taxonomies are also outdated, leading to talent strategies that may not address the organization’s actual needs.

-Rather than settling for this subpar understanding of workforce skills, companies are harnessing AI-powered tools like Gloat’s Skills Foundation to gain visibility into all of their people’s capabilities.
+Rather than settling for this sub-par understanding of workforce skills, companies are harnessing skills intelligence tools to gain visibility into all of their peoples’ capabilities.
 These systems are updated in real-time and pull from an employee’s LinkedIn profile or CV, in turn capturing the full range of knowledge and experience they’re bringing to the table.
-Organizations that use AI-powered skills intelligence tools can map out the skills and roles that are most crucial to their business, see where existing skills lie, and identify any potential gaps in knowledge before they snowball into bigger problems.

-When you need to move fast to launch a product, deliver against a priority, or mitigate a challenge, AI can help you reallocate talent efficiently to respond to these circumstances.
+AI can help leaders reallocate talent efficiently so they can launch products, deliver against priorities, and mitigate challenges efficiently.
 Without full insight into the skills their people have, executives will struggle to find candidates with the capabilities and transferable skills needed to tackle various high-priority projects.
-AI makes it easier for leaders to pinpoint employees with the skills they’re looking for, streamlining the ability to spin up cross-functional teams or talent redeployments that enable their organization to respond to challenges more efficiently.
+AI makes it easier for leaders to pinpoint employees with the skills they’re looking for, so they can spin up cross-functional teams or talent redeployments that enable their organization to respond to challenges more efficiently.

 What potential risks should HR leaders watch out for?

-Although there are plenty of benefits associated with AI-powered talent management tools, there are also a few considerations HR leaders must prioritize, including:
+Although there are plenty of benefits associated with AI-powered talent management tools, there are also 3 main considerations HR leaders must prioritize, including:

 #1.
 AI may not always be the answer